Chumphon & Ang Thong Archipelagos

 - Admission fee: 300 THB for adults and 150 THB for children

-Koh Tan, also known as Coral Island, is a small island few hundred metres off the southern coast of Koh Samui, just in front of Taling Nam fishing village.
-It is the closest island to Koh Samui.
-The small island, 7.5 square kilometres, is shaded by numerous coconut trees and has white sandy beaches surrounded by pristine coral reef, perfect spot for snorkelling, swimming and sun-bathing.
+Also known as Coral Island, Koh Tean is a small island few hundred metres off the southern coast of Koh Samui, just in front of Taling Nam fishing village.
+It's the closest island to Koh Samui.
+Extending 7.5 square kilometres, Koh Tean has white sandy beaches shaded by numerous coconut trees and surrounded by pristine coral reef, perfect spot for snorkelling, swimming and sun-bathing.
 Giant clams, fan corals and a wide variety of fish species live in and around the reefs.
-On the island it is a small village but there are neither cars nor roads.
+On the island there is a small village, but there are neither cars or roads.

-Koh Madsum is a tiny island located on the western side of Koh Tan.
+Koh Mat Sum, or Madsum, is a tiny island located on the western side of Koh Tean.
 The island is uninhabited and no has facilities, a part a luxury resort, but it is in turn a popular place for a day trip thanks to its long white sandy beach, one of the favourite destinations by local Thai tourists for their picnic.
-The U Koh Madsum Luxury Resort is only overnight accommodation on the island.
+The Treasurer Resort is only overnight accommodation on the island.
 It consist in 37 luxury air-conditioned villas with a Spa, two restaurants, beach bar, two swimming pools and a private beach.

-The day trips to Koh Tan and Koh Mudsum depart from the pier in Thong Krut village located in the southernmost tip of Koh Samui.
-Usually the trip includes the visit of both islands in one day, in the morning Koh Tan and afternoon in Koh Mudsum.
+The day trips to Koh Tean and Koh Mat Sum depart from the pier in Thong Krut village located in the southernmost tip of Koh Samui.
+Usually the trip includes the visit of both islands in one day, in the morning Koh Tean and afternoon in Koh Mut Sum.
 Most of these tours include the transfer by minivan from your hotel, the roundtrip by long-tail boats, lunch buffet, snorkelling equipment, tour guide and insurance.
 Prices of tours range from 1,300 to 1,700 THB depending on the company and on the type of boat you choose.

 The climate of Koh Samui is a little different from the rest of Thailand.
 The best time to visit the whole archipelago is definitely from mid-December to mid-April.
 A cool dry period, characterized by a constant sunny weather, in fact, rare are the days when you can not go to the sea.
 The temperature does vary depending on the month.
 December, January and February have average between 27° C and +32° C, while the temperature rises between 29° C and 35° C in March and higher in April.
 The surface conditions are generally calm and the water temperature is between 27° C and 29° C. From mid-April and August in contrast to the Andaman sea coast, where the southwest monsoon brings heavy storms already, Koh Samui at this time still enjoys a relatively dry period with few precipitations.
 Most of the rain in this region falls between September and mid-December.
 Average temperatures during this time range between 27° C and 32° C and the humidity increases to over 70% with peaks that reach 90%.